mid2SUPAERO/LaTOM/README.md

 ## Contents

-This directory contains the source code to find the most fuel efficient transfer trajectory from the Moon surface to a specified Low Lunar Orbit (LLO) and back.
+This directory contains the source code to find the most fuel efficient transfer trajectory from the Moon surface to a specified Low Lunar Orbit (LLO) and back or from an LLO to an Highly Elliptical Orbit (HEO).

 The optimization can be performed in the following cases:

 1. two-dimensional ascent trajectories:
   - constant thrust
-  - constant thrust and constrained vertical take-off
   - variable thrust
   - variable thrust and constrained minimum safe altitude